Probabilistic representation of weak solutions to a parabolic boundary value problem on a non-smooth domain: Details of the proof

 In what follows, we always take the version for any element of $V^{0,1}(\Omega_{T}).$ Hence we can regard as $v = \gamma_{\Gamma} v$ on the lateral boundary.

 For $v \in V^{0,1}(\Omega_{T})$, $k \in \bm{R}$ and $t \in (0, T)$ we set

 Moreover, define

 where ``$\mathrm{mes}$'' and ``$\widetilde{\mathrm{mes}}$'' denote the $n$--dimensional Lebesgue measure and the surface measure on $\Gamma,$ respectively.
-Then we have the following result which is a miner modification of Theorem 6.1 in Chapter II of \cite{L-S-U} (see also Remark 6.2 for the theorem), and is proved in the same way. \begin{theorem} Suppose that for a given $v \in V^{0,1}(\Omega_{T})$ there exists $\hat{k} \geq 0$ satisfying the following condition: for a pair $(q, r)$ with the conditions in Lemma \ref{key.lemma.1} and for a pair $(\tilde{q}, \tilde{r})$ with the conditions in Lemma \ref{key.lemma.2}, it can be chosen positive constants $\varrho, ~\lambda, ~\tilde{\lambda}$ such as
+Then we have the following result which is a miner modification of Theorem 6.1 in Chapter II of \cite{LSU68} (see also Remark 6.2 for the theorem), and is proved in the same way.